ArushiC/Data-Wrangling/README.md

 # Data-Wrangling
-Data assessment and cleaning steps applied to an online job posting data set
+Data assessment and cleaning steps applied to multiple data sets, one of those being flat files from a online job posting and the other one being Rotten Tomato movie data set with XML and text files.

 ## Project Overview
 In this project, we have explored the 3 key steps in Data Wrangling: